suolenkainen/economy/README.md

 - New settlements created using a template (farm, etc.)

 ## Testing
 Testing is done using *unittest*.
-TBD.
+Tests on workers, work orders, settlements, and producers will contain tests that focus on creation of objects.
+Unittest "patch" is used to insert test data to the function under test.
+The tests are documented so that the scoped out elements are documented.